Written by: Bonnie Feldman, DDS, MBA, Becca Malizia, BS, Ellen M. Martin

 There are also various resources that provide dietary recommendations based on the diseases you have.
 Personal Remedies is a great and free tool you can use to get personalized food lists based on combined disease lists.
 You can also check out our Food Spotlight series!
 It discusses the highlights surrounding foods in relation to specific autoimmune diseases, aiming to reduce or mitigate disease symptoms and severity.
 Click here for our food matters series!

 7. Experiment, explore, and take charge of your health journey!

-It can be both exciting and discouraging hearing about new findings surrounding autoimmune and chronic disease, and then remembering the lag time from scientific discovery to accessible medicine and therapies.
+This process can be both exciting and discouraging.
+First, hearing about new findings surrounding autoimmune and chronic disease.
+But then remembering the lag time from scientific discovery to accessible medicine and therapies.

 - Be the best patient you can and learn how to navigate countless doctor visits and achieve optimal health

 - Get our free ebook How to Achieve Your Optimal Wellbeing here!

 - Try different movement therapies to figure out what works best for you and your symptoms.

 - Learn about Feldenkrais, Tai Chi, Gyrotonics and more in our free ebook A Guide To Movement Therapy!

 - Experiment with food and learn how to craft your personalized diet!